shibatch/tlfloat/CODE_OF_CONDUCT.md

 Let me explain in simpler language.
 Imagine that you are offered a free lunch somewhere.
 In such a case, a rather large number of people would say, "Who is covering the cost of this lunch?
 Let me bear the cost of what I eat."
-But when it comes to using OSS, the number of such people is much smaller.
+But when it comes to using FOSS, the number of such people is much smaller.
 For some reason, people take it for granted that I provide a free lunch and that everyone else should receive the lunch I provide without paying for it.
 And then there are